francoiswnel/Ukulele/README.md

 * The four knobs can be used to detune the strings up or down a full tone.
 To reset the tuning, restart the patch.
 * The samples were recorded using a Kala KA-CE concert scale ukulele.

+# Known Issues

+* Please note that on first playback, some samples might artefact a little as they are read from the storage medium.
+This should go away on subsequent playbacks, so just play some chords and strum through the notes to cache the samples in memory.

 # Download

 Download the latest release: